uf-reef-avl/BagGetFilter/README.md

 For users:

-Download the zipped BagGetFilter_(desired python version), exctract the archive, and then run the executable from the command line by moving to the directory and using "./BagGetFilter"
+Download the zipped BagGetFilter_(desired python version), extract the archive, and then run the executable from the command line by moving to the directory and using "./BagGetFilter"

 For developers: